It's been around for a while, but in 2018 Android TV is becoming a much bigger deal.

 In many ways, Android TV is similar to what manufacturers are doing themselves with TV UIs – Samsung's Tizen, LG's WebOS or Roku TV.
 The Home button on your remote takes you to an easy-to-navigate screen of app icons with shortcut tiles which send you straight to videos or shows that Google thinks you'll like.
 This is hit and miss and seems to simply browse the most recent additions to streaming services.

-One big feature that we've just mentioned is built-in Google Cast, so you can also cast video and audio from Cast-enabled apps like YouTube, Netflix, BBC iPlayer, Spotify or Google Play Movies from your phone or tablet (Android, iOS) and from Chrome on your laptop (Mac, Windows, Chromebook).
+One big feature that we just mentioned is built-in Google Cast, so you can also cast video and audio from Cast-enabled apps like YouTube, Netflix, BBC iPlayer, Spotify or Google Play Movies from your phone or tablet (Android, iOS) and from Chrome on your laptop (Mac, Windows, Chromebook).
 You can also control the TV from Android TV for both iPhones and Android phones, which includes use of the mic.

-Because the other big difference is voice search from Google Assistant, which arrived on Android TV last fall.
+The other big difference is voice search from Google Assistant, which arrived on Android TV last fall.
 You can either navigate to the mic symbol at the top of the Home screen or press the dedicated mic button on the Android TV remote to speak.

 The search works across Google's own apps and can be really useful – for example if you search for Moana, it will show you how much it costs to rent the movie from Google Play and also relevant clips from YouTube.
 You can also use Assistant for controls such as "play the next episode" and "rewind ten minutes".